peerdavid/remapy/README.md

  - [ ] Logging
  - [ ] Test offline
  - [ ] Filter / Search documents
- - [ ] Delete local cache if doc is not available on remarkable
+ - [ ] Delete local if doc is not available on remarkable
  - [ ] Create installer